Rexxar-Jack-Remar/lotus/docs/source/user_guide/bug_detection.rst

 Overview
 --------

-Lotus provides a unified checker frontend (``lotus-check``) with multiple subcommands.
-The subcommands select analysis engines rather than mutually exclusive bug categories: several memory-safety and taint-related classes are intentionally supported by more than one engine.
+Lotus provides a unified checker frontend (``lotus-check``) that selects an analysis engine with ``--engine=<name>``.
+The engines select analysis categories rather than mutually exclusive bug categories: several memory-safety and taint-related classes are intentionally supported by more than one engine.

 1. **kint**: Integer-related bugs (overflow, division by zero, bad shift, array bounds)
 2. **taint**: Information flow and injection vulnerabilities